phr34k/serpent/README.md

 	libs = [os.path.join(serpent.triggers['python-sdk'], 'libs/python27.lib')]
 )

+# Loads the partial build script from a subfolder, the triggers and optiones declared will be listed.
+serpent.include('samples/cpp/BUILDENV')

 # Flags a function as a prebuild step which gets evaluated before compilation of targets
 @serpent.prebuild
 def run():